accellera-official/systemc/docs/DEVELOPMENT.md

 the [feature branch section](#adding-a-feature-set).

-A new feature consists usually of a series of commits developed in a dedicated feature branched of the vendor's or ASI's development branch.
-Only in the first case, a rebase on the top of the ASI's development branch is necessary.
+A new feature consists usually of a series of commits developed in a dedicated feature branched of the vendor's or WG's development branch.
+Only in the first case, a rebase on the top of the WG's development branch is necessary.
 To this end, branch first from the feature branch: